MicrosoftDocs/bot-docs/articles/v4sdk/skills-about-skill-consumers.md

 See how to [implement a skill consumer](skill-implement-consumer.md) for a consumer that manages a skill directly.

-## Using a skill dialog ot manage a skill
+## Manage a skill using a skill dialog

 If you are using the [dialogs library](bot-builder-concept-dialog.md), you can use a _skill dialog_ to manage a skill.
 While the skill dialog is the active dialog, it will forward activities to the associated skill.